ivklisurova/wiki-API/README.md

 * [Features](#features)

 ### General info
-API for quick WIKI notes to different topics.
+API for quick WIKI notes on different topics.

 ### Built With
 - Express